One operator · the complete edge

 One engine.
 Four places it has to be tight.

-These aren't services to choose between — they're the four points where every revenue engine either holds or leaks.
+These aren't services to choose between.
+They're the four points where every revenue engine either holds or leaks.
 Each build touches all four, in the order your Teardown says matters most, with one pair of hands on all of it.

 01 · Positioning, Message & Brand